lego651/social-pomo/README.md

 ### V0.1.0 - a private room for two users to share the same pomodoro
 - [x] 1.Init react project
 - [x] 2.Add redux reducers
+- [ ] 3.Type username and what to focus to join room